IEvangelist/learning-blazor/GET_STARTED.md

 }
 ```

-This could be configured in the _appsettings.json_ file of the Web.Client project.
+This could be configured in the _appsettings.Development.json_ file of the Web.PwnedApi project.
 Alternatively, the demo mode can be enabled by setting the `HibpOptions__ApiKey` environment variable to `demo`.

 For more information, see [';-- have i been pwned? — .NET HTTP client.](https://github.com/IEvangelist/pwned-client).